Keep Your Distance: Land Division With Separation: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the European Research Council (ERC) under grant number 639945 (ACCORD), by the Israel Science Foundation under grant number 712/20, and by an NUS Start-up Grant.
-We would like to thank Kshitij Gajjar for his insights regarding guillotine partitions and the anonymous reviewers for their valuable comments.
+This work was partially supported by the European Research Council (ERC) under grant number 639945 (ACCORD), by the Israel Science Foundation under grant number 712/20, by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001, and by an NUS Start-up Grant.
+We would like to thank Kshitij Gajjar for his insights and references regarding guillotine partitions, Alex Ravsky for his insights regarding rainbow independent sets, Qiaochu Yuan for mathematical help, and the anonymous reviewers of the 30th International Joint Conference on Artificial Intelligence (IJCAI 2021) and Computational Geometry:~Theory and Applications for their valuable comments and suggestions.